-The tire inspection process is critical in determining if the tire can safely be repaired and returned to service.
+The tire inspection process is critical in determining if the tire can safely be repaired and returned to service without being sent to a retread facility for more involved repairs.
 The inspection should be done with the tire removed from the wheel and placed on a tire spreader using adequate lighting.
 The technician must be able to examine the tire beads, interior and exterior sidewalls, and the tread area.